carpentries-incubator/HPC_Advanced_User-Teaching-performance-programming-to-scientists/README.md

 Each user must begin with some knowledge of Linux and at least one of the languages that this lesson covers (Python, R, C/C++, Fortran, Matlab).
-The examples in the first part of this lesson are currently available in Python, R, C/C++, and Fortran but Matlab examples still to be added.
+The examples in the first part of this lesson are currently available in Python, R, C/C++, and Fortran but Matlab examples still need to be added.
 Each user may also need to know how to run jobs in an HPC environment.
 These prerequisites may all be covered by having an HPC Unix Shell carpentry lesson taught right before this one.